markif/DBCreatorPostgres/2019_HS_Data_Access/Readme.md

+There are several options to install Jupyter Notebook.

+One option is to install Anaconda which comes with Jupyter Notebook (please follow [this]( https://jupyter.readthedocs.io/en/latest/install.html#id3) procedure).
+The downside of this option is that you have to manage the necessary dependencies (e.g. postgresql drivers) yourself.

-You can use Docker to run Jupyter Notebooks in case you do not want to install Jupyter on your computer.
+Alternatively, you can use Docker to run Jupyter Notebooks (the Docker Image brings alonge the necessary dependencies).

 # Install Docker